 I adore my sweet little family, our youth, and my firstborn growing and becoming such a fun baby.
 More than any other phase of my life so far, I want to really appreciate these moments.
 And since we don’t have a time machine or one of those handy devices that gives you 10 extra hours in a day, here are some tips I’ve discovered that can help you slow down and enjoy this season of your life.

-1. Stop & Take it In – It’s easy to quickly move through a day as well as quickly letting our minds move through our routine, to-do’s lists, conversations etc. Whenever I want to slow down and enjoy a moment, I stop, and start to really take in the moment around me.
+1. Stop and take it in.
+It’s easy to quickly let our minds move through our daily routine of to-do’s lists, conversations, etc. Whenever I want to slow down and enjoy a moment, I stop, and start to really take what’s around me.
 I think about Soren’s little feet kicking the bath water, the little droplets of water running down the sides of his cheeks, the way his hair looks perfectly smooth after running water over it, his little smile when I wrap him up nice and warm in a towel.
 The smell of his body wash and the coconut oil I put all over his slippery little body.
 I try to focus on every part of the moment.
-The visual, the sounds, the smells the feelings…It’s almost like creating a photo in your memory and it really makes me cherish even a simple moment.
+The visual, the sounds, the smells the feelings… it’s almost like creating a photo in your memory.